 In 2004, Steve was promoted to Senior Community Development Training Specialist.
-In this position, he coordinates and implements pre and in-service training programs for the state training school staff.
-Steve is the main recruiter and training instructor for the six week pre-service training academy for all juvenile corrections staff.
+In this position, he coordinates and implements pre- and in-service training programs for the staff at the Rhode Island Training School.
+Steve is the main recruiter and training instructor for the pre-service training academy, which is required for all juvenile corrections staff.
 In 2010, Steve joined the Child Welfare Institute, where he provides training on juvenile corrections and child welfare related topics.
 As a trainer, Steve creatively weaves corrections, education, and rehabilitation perspectives into curricula.Steve's specific areas of expertise include:

 Steve welcomes opportunities to collaborate with stakeholders and partners in human services and juvenile corrections.